tabuninikolaus/tabuninikolaus/README.md

 - 👋 Hi, I’m @tabuninikolaus
 - 👀 I’m interested in Codding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on HTML Project
 - 📫 How to reach me Just Memorze Me
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I have not now codding stuff
+- ⚡ Fun fact: I have not Know codding stuff

 <!---
 tabuninikolaus/tabuninikolaus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.